 We do not modify the object lifetime rules.
 An object's lifetime continues to be from entry into its containing block, until execution of the block is terminated rather than suspended.
-We instead modify the rule that when a function call is the operand to a return goto statement, it terminates execution of the containing block and returns directly to that block's caller.
-Therefore entering a tail-call is exactly the same as exiting the calling function.
+We instead modify the rule that when a function call is the operand to a return goto statement, it first terminates execution of the containing block, and adopts the calling function's caller as its own; after executing it returns directly to that caller (unless it has itself also been replaced directly and terminated before returning).
+Therefore entering a tail-call is exactly the same as exiting the calling function, and semantically quite distinct from making a function call within it.